Early one morning

 When the storm hits my heart

-I no longer believe in the stories my mind serves me
+I believe in the stories my mind serves me

 These storms form somewhere deep inside me